 We believe that an appropriately structured curriculum and effective learning contribute to good behaviour.
 Thorough planning for the needs of individual students, the active involvement of students in their own learning and structured feedback all help to avoid the alienation and disaffection which can lie at the root of poor behaviour.
 It follows that lessons should have clear objectives which are understood by the students and differentiated to meet the needs of a range of abilities.
 Marking and record keeping can be used both as a supportive activity, providing feed-back to the students on their progress and achievements and as a signal that the student’s efforts are valued and progress matters.

-- An act of good citizenship – be that inside or outside the classroom
+- An act of ‘good citizenship’ – be that inside or outside the classroom

-- 100 merits Silver Award Certificate + letter from Director of Learning
+100 merits Director of Learning Certificate

 - We acknowledge student achievement to Parent/Carers